chrismailer/loadshedding-calendar/index.md

 ---

 ### How does it work?
-The calendar updates automatically depending on the current stage and displays the next 7 days of load-shedding.
+Add an area schedule to your calendar.
+This will update automatically based on the current stage with the next 7 days of load-shedding.

 ### Support or Contact